aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 analīzes šūnā (1 ha)

-**Procedure:** First, agricultural parcels declared as crops, fallow land or grasslands in arable land were selected from the [Rural Support Service's information on declared fields](#Ch04.02).
-Geometries were then rasterised to input resolution, ensuring value 1 at the polygon locations and value 0 elsewhere.
-Rasterisation was performed using the function  `egvtools::polygon2input()`.
-Once rasterised, layer was aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
+**Procedure:** First, agricultural parcels declared as crops, fallow land or grasslands in arable land are selected from the [Rural Support Service's information on declared fields](#Ch04.02).
+Geometries are then rasterised to input resolution, ensuring value 1 at the polygon locations and value 0 elsewhere.
+Rasterisation is performed using the function `egvtools::polygon2input()`.
+Once rasterised, the layer is aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.